NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - 2 more frames on duration
     - Hitbox on the hand slightly bigger to better match the kunai
 - 4A has 9 additional frames added to the activator to better match the animation
+- 8A hitboxes slightly smaller (This is a buff)
 - J2Y
     - Added
     - Requires and costs 25% meter